MosesDastmard/datil/README.md

 # datil
+## Flag
-drop, check and remove flag files to make sure a process ends correctly when generating files/folders
+drop, check and remove flag files to make sure a process ends correctly when generates files/folders